alhassy/repl-driven-development/README.md

    (repl-driven-development [C-x C-p] "python3")
 ```

-Then, we can submit the following Python snippets with <kbd style="">C­x C­p</kbd> on each line.
+Then, we can submit the following Python snippets with <kbd style="">C─x C─p</kbd> on each line.

 ```python
   sum([1, 2, 3, 4])